danizen/confsecrets/README.md

   if path is an URL, then we will create a different sub-class of `Vault` using an override of `__new__`.
 A local path vault is still standard.

-- Provide non-string secrets, which sub-class `BaseSecret` but like like other Python objects.
+- Provide non-string secrets, which sub-class `BaseSecret` but act like other Python objects.
 For dict/sequence types, avoid pickle for interoperation with Java.
 Uses JSON, but allow the Vault to be initialized with a specific encoder/decoder.

 - Add support for placing the key in a file or on S3, and provide a command to rotate keys.
 This requires a `Key` class which knows how to get itself from wherever, or rotate itself.

 - Support usage without Django by providing a confsecrets console-script and a configuration file that influences the default vault.